100+ Teen Slang Words and Phrases To Know in 2026

 When I first started teaching, I let my students pick their team names for an activity we were doing in class.
 One team chose “Netflix and Chill” as a team name.
 I loved it.
 I got excited when they announced their team name and responded, “I love to Netflix and chill!
 My husband and I Netflix and chill every night!”
 The class erupted.
 They laughed immediately and collectively—the kind of laughter that I love.
 This time, I knew that I had obviously said something inappropriate.
 So, I did what you do to diffuse an awkward moment and started river dancing.
 With the help of Urban Dictionary, I learned that “Netflix and chill” did not mean what I thought it meant.
 I decided I would refrain from incorporating teen slang into my lessons until I was certain I knew what it meant.

-Whether you are a parent or teacher, I’d like to pass on what I’ve learned so that you can decode teen slang conversations around you or maybe even throw some teen slang into your classroom instruction and join me in the cringiest-teacher-of-all club.
+We published a post on Facebook asking teachers to share the latest slang they’re hearing in their classrooms.
+This list contains words that are not all from 2026.
+It is instead a list of new slang and deep cuts that have been in the cultural lexicon for a while longer.
+Whether you’re a parent or teacher, I’d like to pass on what I’ve learned so you can decode teen slang conversations around you—or maybe even throw some teen slang into your classroom instruction and join me in the Cringiest Teacher of All club.

 General Teen Slang